redux-zero/redux-zero/README.md

 **redux-zero** was based on this [gist](https://gist.github.com/developit/55c48d294abab13a146eac236bae3219) by [@developit](https://github.com/developit)

 ## Roadmap
-- Remove PropTypes
-- Improving integration with Preact
+- Improve integration with Preact
-- Propertly use TypeScript
+- Remove the context API

 ## Docs